 Tried to learn bluegrass dobro but then after a while had a long hiatus and almost gave up music altogether.
 During a long, cold winter he translated a bunch of songs by the great american singer-songwriter Townes Van Zandt to norwegian and started a band with good friends.
 Performed and recorded with Zandt NOK for a couple of years.
 During that period he got back to whistle playing and incorporated low whistle into the bands sound.

 The passion for whistle and irish music really came back when he got in contact with a local couple singing and playing irish songs and tunes.
 Together they started the band Beyond the Fields.
-Came in contact with Juha in the spring 2019 and discovered that they have very similar thoughts and ideas on how to make music.
-Started Fir Arda and Juha also got invited to join Beyond the Fields with great success.
+Came in contact with Juha in the spring 2019 and discovered that they have very similar thoughts and ideas on how to make Music as Fir Arda.
 The musical journey continues.

 Fun facts about Ketil